diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 };
 {% endhighlight %}

 So how do we fix this?
-The first solution that comes to mind is to define the copy constructor and the copy assignment operator of the `Mesh` class ourselves, and to somehow copy the OpenGL objects in them so that when they are called each `Mesh` object involved ends up wrapping its own OpenGL objects.
+The first solution that comes to mind is to define the copy constructor and the copy assignment operator of the `Mesh` class ourselves, and to somehow copy the OpenGL objects in them so that when they are called each `Mesh` object involved ends up wrapping its own OpenGL objects:

 {% highlight cpp %}
 // Copy constructor
 Mesh::Mesh(const Mesh& rhs)
 {
     // Somehow duplicate rhs.mVAO and rhs.mEBO in the GPU
-    // In other words, perform a deep copy instead of a shallow copy
+    // In other words, perform a deep copy

     // Wrap the duplicates
     mVAO = copyOfVAO;